Atlas

-An atlas is a collection of maps; it is typically a bundle of maps of Earth or of a region of Earth.
+An atlas is a collection of maps; it is typically a bundle of maps of Earth or of a continent or region of Earth.
+Advances in astronomy have also resulted in atlases of the celestial sphere or of other planets.

-Atlases have traditionally been bound into book form, but today many atlases are in multimedia formats.
-In addition to presenting geographic features and political boundaries, many atlases often feature geopolitical, social, religious and economic statistics.
+Atlases have traditionally been bound into book form, but today, many atlases are in multimedia formats.
+In addition to presenting geographical features and political boundaries, many atlases often feature geopolitical, social, religious, and economic statistics.
 They also have information about the map and places in it.

 Etymology

-The use of the word "atlas" in a geographical context dates from 1595 when the German-Flemish geographer Gerardus Mercator published Atlas Sive Cosmographicae Meditationes de Fabrica Mundi et Fabricati Figura ("Atlas or cosmographical meditations upon the creation of the universe and the universe as created").
+The use of the word "atlas" in a geographical context dates from 1595 when the Flemish geographer Gerardus Mercator published Atlas Sive Cosmographicae Meditationes de Fabrica Mundi et Fabricati Figura ("Atlas or cosmographical meditations upon the creation of the universe and the universe as created").
 This title provides Mercator's definition of the word as a description of the creation and form of the whole universe, not simply as a collection of maps.
 The volume that was published posthumously one year after his death is a wide-ranging text but, as the editions evolved, it became simply a collection of maps and it is in that sense that the word was used from the middle of the 17th century.
 The neologism coined by Mercator was a mark of his respect for the Titan Atlas, the "King of Mauretania", whom he considered to be the first great geographer.

-History of atlases
+History

 The first work that contained systematically arranged maps of uniform size representing the first modern atlas was prepared by Italian cartographer Pietro Coppo in the early 16th century; however, it was not published at that time, so it is conventionally not considered the first atlas.
 Rather, that title is awarded to the collection of maps Theatrum Orbis Terrarum by the Brabantian cartographer Abraham Ortelius printed in 1570.

 Atlases published nowadays are quite different from those published in the 16th–19th centuries.
 Unlike today, most atlases were not bound and ready for the customer to buy, but their possible components were shelved separately.
 The client could select the contents to their liking, and have the maps coloured/gilded or not.
 The atlas was then bound.
 Thus, early printed atlases with the same title page can be different in contents.

 States began producing national atlases in the 19th century.